automatictester/exp/java/cryptography/readme.md

 - Are keys of correct type (e.g. RSA vs EC)?
 - Are HKDFs supplied with correct input?
 - Are PRNGs suitable for use in cryptography?
+- Are DH shared secrets used as symmetric keys without KFD?